Krishna-0311/Tri-Disease-Prediction_webapp/README.md

 # Tri-Disease-Prediction_webapp

-This is a web based app that predicts the existence of disease in our body based on the input parameters receieved
+This is a web based app that predicts the existence of disease in our body based on the input parameter receieved

                                                               DIABETES PREDICTION